 - Use ODBC to connect directly to a HANA database remotely.
 In this case no additional software is required to be installed on the HANA database server itself.
 This option cannot be used for log-based capture from HANA database.

-HVR only supports capture from column-storage tables on HANA.
+HVR supports capture from column-storage tables in HANA.

 - Connect to the HANA database as user SYSTEM.

-Log-based capture from HANA database requires that HVR is installed on the HANA database server itself, and HVR remote listener is configured to accept remote connections.
-The operating system user the HVR is running as should have read permission on the HANA database files.
+To capture from HANA database, HVR should be installed on the HANA database server itself, and HVR remote listener should be configured to accept remote connections.
+The Operating System (OS) user the HVR is running under should have READ permission on the HANA database files.
 This can typically be achieved by adding this user to the sapsys user group.

 Channel Setup Requirements